Our involvement of people priority

 Our recent work under this priority has included:

 • Our Hospital Feedback Project began in 2023 when we visited hospitals and across Surrey and gathered experiences about peoples’ knowledge and understanding of feedback mechanisms and barriers to giving feedback.
 We revisited the project a year after it completed and held each Trust to account; asking them to update on the actions they’d committed to in the short term and reviewing the long-term changes that were planned.
+We produced a video summary about our work and their responses.
 In March 2025, we were shortlisted for a Healthwatch Impact award for this work.

 Reports and bulletins relating to this priority can be found under the Involvement of people category of our reports section on our website.